Business AI Training Strategist Pathway 4 Weeks (Online, approx. 3-4 hours/week) or 1 Day Intensive (In-Person, London)

 • Describe key principles of AI security including vulnerabilities and risks

-• Articulate major ethical considerations including bias, fairness, and societal impact
+• Articulate key principles of Data Sovereignty and privacy-first AI usage, and ethical considerations including bias, fairness, and societal impact

 Prerequisites